Simone Pavan: Playing career

 He spent most of his career with S.S.C.
 Venezia in both Serie A and Serie B, and has also represented Atalanta B.C., Modena F.C., U.C.
 Sampdoria, and A.S.
 Livorno Calcio in the top-flight Serie A championship.
 He also played three games for the Italy national under-21 football team.

 Coaching career

 He took over his first head coaching role at Modena, first serving as a caretaker after Walter Novellino's dismissal in March 2015.
 He then returned into his previous role as youth coach, only to be reappointed in charge of the first team for the 2016–17 season after the club's relegation to Lega Pro.

-His first full-time stint as a head coach however turned out to be unsuccessful, and he was removed from managerial duties on 26 November 2016, with Modena deep into relegation zone.
+However, his first full-time stint as a head coach turned out to be unsuccessful.
+He was removed from managerial duties on 26 November 2016, with Modena deep into relegation zone.

 On 3 July 2019 he was appointed head coach of Serie C club Vis Pesaro.
 On 18 February 2020, he was dismissed by Vis Pesaro after the club only gained 2 points in the previous 5 games, including two 0–4 losses.